 Set alarms on your phone or computer to remind you to move periodically or set an alert on your wearable fitness tracker (if you have one).
 Schedule walks daily or whatever kind of movement you enjoy.
 Write them on your calendar like you would any other appointment.

 If you’re already getting a lot of movement in because you started a business that requires physical activity, then make time for stretching and relaxation.

-Start taking action by commenting on this video what your goals are and what you’re committed to doing to achieve ’em because accountability and community can be quite motivating.
+Start taking action by sharing with friends and family what your goals are and what you’re committed to doing to achieve ’em because accountability and community can be quite motivating.